 Take it about one hour before bedtime.
 Studies show that it becomes more effective after several weeks or more of consistent use.
 It can (and for me does) cause drowsiness, so do not take it and then drive or use any other machinery.

 Valerian capsules come in varying amounts from 100 mg to 1500 mg.
-Sometimes it will be combined with other natural sleep aids, like melatonin or GABA, like this one from Amazon:
+Sometimes it will be combined with other natural sleep aids, like melatonin or GABA.
+Look for one that is Non-GMO certified like this one by Nature's Way.

 Taking melatonin supplements did not help me with my insomnia, so I looked for ways to boost it naturally.
 The two things that have been most helpful to me is wearing blue light blocking glasses in the evening and drinking organic tart cherry juice.Blue light that is emitted from all electronic devices, including the television and many of the new light bulbs, suppresses melatonin secretions.